jeahun10717/DL_paper_review/tagging/paper_review.md

 #### Abstract

 We present a new method that views object detection as a direct set prediction problem.
 Our approach streamlines the detection pipeline, effectively removing the need for many hand-designed compo- nents like a non-maximum suppression procedure or anchor generation that explicitly encode our prior knowledge about the task.
 The main ingredients of the new framework, called DEtection TRansformer or DETR, are a set-based global loss that forces unique predictions via bi- partite matching, and a transformer encoder-decoder architecture.
-Given a fixed small set of learned object queries, DETR reasons about the re- lations of the objects and the global image context to directly output the final set of predictions in parallel.
+Given a fixed small set of learned object queries, DETR reasons about the relations of the objects and the global image context to directly output the final set of predictions in parallel.
 The new model is conceptually simple and does not require a specialized library, unlike many other modern detectors.
 DETR demonstrates accuracy and run-time perfor- mance on par with the well-established and highly-optimized Faster R- CNN baseline on the challenging COCO object detection dataset.
 More- over, DETR can be easily generalized to produce panoptic segmentation in a unified manner.
 We show that it significantly outperforms com- petitive baselines.
 Training code and pretrained models are available at https://github.com/facebookresearch/detr.

 > **요약 :**
 DETR 방법에 관한 논문으로써 기존의 Object Detection 과 달리 특별한 라이브러리가 필요 없고 간단한 아키텍처를 제시함